 Applications are accepted throughout the year and are reviewed on a rolling basis generally until early August.

 Non-EU students should apply as early as possible – between January and March, and ideally no later than early May – as most of the scholarship competitions take place between February and April and the issuing of visas may take up to three months, particularly during the summer when there is usually a high volume of applications.
 For information about funding, please contact the UCD International Office.

-All students must normally supply a statement of interest, a CV, a transcript, and references from two academic referees who are able to provide details about the applicant’s academic abilities and motivations.
+All students must normally supply a statement of interest, a CV, a transcript, and two confidential references from academic referees who are able to provide details about the applicant’s academic abilities and motivations.
 We do only accept written references and are not in the position to request references from referees.
-References can be sent directly to the School (firstname.lastname@example.org) if referees do not want to send it to the applicant.
+References should be send directly to the School (email@example.com).

-Students whose first language is not English and who did not complete their prior education through English (or Irish) must take an IELTS test to provide proof of their English language skills (more information on language requirements and test scores can be found HERE).
+Students whose first language is not English and who did not complete their prior education through English (or Irish) must take an IELTS/TOEFL test to provide proof of their English language skills (more information on language requirements and test scores can be found HERE).

 Please note that applicants coming from outside Ireland must also provide a passport copy.